SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 Then once you pay, all you get is a small pamphlet full of URLs that can be easily obtained with a quick Google search.
 It’s completely useless.

-The bottom line: Don’t ever pay money upfront to a survey site.
+The bottom line: Don’t ever pay money upfront to a online survey site.

-Some surveys promise money or items that may be too good to be true.
-It could be they’re offering too much money, products, vacations, and other high returns.
+Some online surveys promise money or items that may be too good to be true.
+It could be marketing companies are offering too much money, products, vacations, and other high returns.

-Legitimate marketing companies reward only $5 for each completed survey.
-It’s only useful for those looking to make a little bit of extra money.
+Legitimate marketing companies reward only around $5 for each completed survey.
+It’s only useful for people looking to make a little bit of cash or a gift card.
 It’s not meant for those looking to make lots of quick money.

 While these offers may be tempting, you must use your common sense on this one.
-If it sounds too good to be true, it sadly probably is.
+If it sounds too good to be true, it’s probably a scheme.

-You should never be asked to share any personal information or details.
+Survey participants should never be asked to share any personal information or background details.
 This is doubly true if it’s someone who can’t validate who they are or why they’re doing this survey.
+It’s likely a scammer.

-Phishing is when scammers try to obtain your personal information.
-This personal information can be your credit card numbers, phone number, bank account numbers, or your Social Security number.
+Phishing is when scammers try to obtain your personal information via junk mail and email.
+This personal information can be your credit card number, phone number, bank account information, social security number, or another account number.

-Unfortunately, scam artists try to get your personal data, so they can use it to steal your money or your identity.
+Unfortunately, fraudsters try to get your personal data, so they can use it to scam you out of money or your identity.

 They can do this in a number of ways.
 One way is by getting you to install malware on your computer.
 This malware is embedded in the email link or online ads you clicked on.

 It’s okay for any survey to ask a couple of questions before qualifying you for their survey.
 But sometimes you get too many pre-qualifying questions.
-If you get more than 3 -5 questions, that should raise some red flags.
+If you get more than 3 -5 questions, that should raise some red flags it’s a scam.

 What happens is that some online surveys will give you a questionnaire that consists of tens of pre-qualifying questions.
 Then once you’ve finished it, they claim that you’re not qualified for their survey.
 The truth is, you’ve probably just taken their survey without knowing.

-After that, they use your personal information, place it on a spam email list.
-Unfortunately, some even use this data to commit identity theft.
+After that, they use your personal information and place it on a spam email list.
+Unfortunately, fraudsters and scammers even use this data to commit identity theft and take over a victim’s bank account.

-These important features are part of any legit website.
-They clearly outline how they handle your personal information and privacy.
+These important features are part of any legit website and domain.
+The page will clearly outline how the online survey company will handle your personal information and privacy.

-Legitimate survey companies usually have a LinkedIn profile.
-They also have an email address that’s consistent with their company domain.
+Legitimate companies in the online survey industry have a LinkedIn profile, customer service phone number.
+They also have an email address that’s consistent with their company domain information.

-Any marketing research company that’s well-established has an ‘About Us’ page on their website.
-It’s their way of disclosing their history, their survey panel data, in addition to other relevant information.
+Any marketing research company that’s well-established has ‘About Us’ web pages on their website.
+It’s their way of disclosing their history, their survey panel data, in addition to other relevant information, like their email and phone number.

-You should stay away from any survey site that doesn’t provide an ‘About Us’ page.
-Also, any survey website that provides vague contact information, in the form of a mobile number or a PO box, can mean they’re not legit.
+You should stay away from any online survey site that doesn’t provide an ‘About Us’ page or any company information.
+Also, any survey website that provides vague contact information, in the form of a mobile number or a PO box, can mean they are a scammer.

-Many sites and organizations offer support to those who’ve been scammed by online surveys.
-They also help shut down suspicious sites.
+Many sites and organizations offer support and customer service if you’re a victim who’s been scammed by online surveys.
+They also help shut down suspicious companies and sites.

 If there’s an online survey site that seems suspicious to you, you can visit a survey-takers forum or blog.
 These act as a sort of community of those who take surveys regularly.